-At the end of 2023, The Port had \$89.7 million invested in a broad range of capital assets, including public parking facilities, land, leasehold improvements and right of use assets.
-During the year, The Port's additions included \$0.1 million of land improvements at the Convention Center Hotel (former Millennium Hotel) and \$0.2 million of parking garage and leasehold improvements.
-This activity was offset by additional depreciation and amortization on capital assets in the amount of \$1.3 million.
+At the end of 2024, The Port had \$35.2 million invested in a broad range of capital assets, including public parking facilities, land, leasehold improvements and right of use assets.
+Capital assets decreased by \$54.5 million in 2024, primarily due to transferring the Convention Center Hotel land to Hamilton County.
+See Note 5 of the financial statements for additional information.

-In comparison, in 2022 The Port's major capital additions included \$3.6 million of land improvements at the Convention Center Hotel site and \$0.4 million of parking garage and leasehold improvements.
-This activity was offset by additional depreciation and amortization on capital assets in the amount of \$1.2 million.
+In comparison, in 2023 the Port's additions included \$0.1 million of land improvements at the Convention Center Hotel (former Millennium Hotel) and \$0.2 million of parking garage and leasehold improvements.